Urology Referrals

 - Urinary incontinence.

-To avoid patients unnecessarily waiting for and attending appointments in cases where surgery cannot be offered at Royal Perth Hospital, referral criteria have been established for abdominal lipectomy, breast reduction, blepharoplasty, male circumcision, rhinoplasty and varicose veins.
+To avoid patients unnecessarily waiting for and attending appointments in cases where surgery cannot be offered at RPH, referral criteria has been established for:

 Visit the referral criteria for each of the six WA Health excluded procedures page (external link) for more information.